Analog-Labs/chain-connectors/README.md

 ## Reference wallet implementations

-To help you get started with wallets on specific chains, we have developed complete Rosetta API reference implementations for Bitcoin (deprioritized for now), Ethereum, and Substrate-based chains.
+To help you get started with wallets on specific chains, we have developed complete Rosetta API reference implementations for Ethereum, and Substrate-based chains.

 ### Ethereum example